 The Adobe integration means that, if you use Adobe Analytics for data measurement and Adobe Target for experimentation and personalization, you'll have a powerful enterprise marketing automation and optimization suite.

-However, the tool is typically geared towards enterprise customers -- it's a bit out of range for most small business owners.
+The tool is typically geared towards enterprise customers -- it's a bit out of range for most small business owners.

 GetResponse is a marketing automation software that has many different layers and features.
 They start out very affordably, at around $10 per month (which includes basic autoresponders and a list size of 1,000), but their more expensive plans include powerful features like: